kandapagari/kandapagari/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Anomaly Detection
+- 🔭 I’m currently working on Anomaly Detection.
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning Deep Learning.
-- 👯 I’m looking to collaborate on Computer Vison and Deep Learning
+- 👯 I’m looking to collaborate on Computer Vison and Deep Learning.
-- 🤔 I’m looking for help with CV, NLP
+- 🤔 I’m looking for help with CV, NLP.
 - 💬 Ask me about Machinelearning.
-Deeplearning
+Deeplearning.
-- 📫 How to reach me: 785pavan@gmail.com
+- 📫 How to reach me: 785pavan@gmail.com.
 - ⚡ Fun fact: I love to read sci-fi, I am trying to learn playing a guitar
+- **Jack of all trades, master of none; But oftentimes better than master of one**.

 ### Connect with me: